Secondman: Background

 Historically, due to the pervasive use of steam traction, locomotives were always crewed by at least two people: a driver and a fireman.
-The driver handled the driving controls, whereas the fireman was responsible for tending to the fire and ensuring that the appropriate boiler pressure was maintained.
+The driver handled the driving controls, whereas the fireman was responsible for maintaining the fire and water level in the boiler to ensure that the appropriate steam pressure was maintained.

 Drivers were only recruited internally from railway staff.
-A person wishing to become a driver would begin as an engine cleaner, progressing to become a fireman after a few years.
-As a firemen, they would begin to learn the duties of the driver, and on passing the relevant tests and examinations become a driver themselves.
+A person wishing to become a driver would begin as an engine cleaner, progressing to become a fireman after a period which varied between depots depending on vacancies which were filled on a seniority basis.
+Progression from Cleaner to Fireman, and Fireman to Driver was on a dead men’s shoes basis.
+As a fireman, they would begin to learn the duties of the driver, and on passing the relevant tests and examinations become a driver themselves.
+After a period of time as either a cleaner or fireman, they may become qualified to carry the roles of fireman, or driver, thereafter being known as Passed Cleaner, or Passed Fireman.

 Diesel and electric traction

 Diesel and electric traction, which lacked a fire and a boiler requiring constant maintenance, made the job of a fireman obsolete.
 However, there were still many duties to be performed with diesel and electric traction that the driver could not do by themselves, such as preparation of locomotives, operation of train heating systems, shunting duties, and many others.
 This role was filled by the secondman.

-On the cessation of the use of steam traction, the traditional driver recruitment process was still in place, but with cleaners progressing to become secondmen rather than firemen.
-Following the introduction of the Traincrew Agreement in 1988, this process was stopped and drivers were instead recruited from across the railways (e.g. guards and station staff) and direct external applications to the role were permitted.
+Even when the role of secondman was being phased out, all trains travelling at speeds of over 100mph were required to have a second, fully-qualified driver in the cab.
+The purpose of the second driver was to provide a lookout for signals and ensure that the main driver had responded to the signals correctly, in absence of other safety systems such as Automatic Train Protection or Train Protection and Warning System.
+In 1988 the requirement was relaxed slightly to allow services to operate at speeds of up to 110mph with only one driver.

+The Traincrew Agreement of 1988 scrapped the concept of a secondman and replaced it with the role of "Trainman (Driver)".
+The purpose of this specific role was to be present on trains where the presence of a second person in the cab was required but it was not necessary to have two fully qualified drivers.
+The role of trainman was more versatile than that of secondman, as trainmen could be trained in guarding duties, allowing one person to act as a secondman on one service and a guard on another service, within the same duty.

 The Traincrew Agreement also re-structured the railways so that secondmen were not required on the vast majority of trains.

-Co-drivers on high speed services

-Following the Traincrew Agreement, while secondmen were not required as standard, all trains travelling at speeds of over 100mph were required to have a second, fully-qualified driver in the cab.
-The purpose of the second driver was to provide a lookout for signals and ensure that the main driver had responded to the signals correctly, in absence of other safety systems such as Automatic Train Protection or Train Protection and Warning System.
-In 1988 the requirement was relaxed slightly to allow services to operate at speeds of up to 110mph with only one driver, and in September 1996 the requirement for double manning was ended entirely.
+Certain trains were still required to have a trainman present in the cab in addition to the driver: